openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

    line.

 #. **Dropdown**: Identifies a comma-separated list of values as the set of
    answer options for a dropdown problem by adding two pairs of brackets (``[[ ]]``) around the list.
 To identify the correct answer option, you add parentheses (``( )``) around that option.

-#. **Explanation**: Identifies the explanation for the
+#. **Explanation**: Identifies the explanation for the correct answer by adding
-   correct answer by adding an ``[explanation]`` tag to the lines before and after the text.
-An explanation appears only after learners select **Show Answer**.
+   an ``[explanation]`` tag to the lines before and after the text.
+The explanation appears only after learners select **Show Answer**.
 You define when the **Show Answer** option is available to learners by using the :ref:`Show Answer` setting.

 #. **Advanced Editor** link: Opens the problem in the :ref:`advanced
    editor<Advanced Editor>`, which shows the OLX markup for the problem.

-#. **Question Mark** icon: Opens a list of formatting hints.
+#. **Toggle Cheatsheet**: Opens a list of formatting hints.

-#. **Accessible Label**: Identifies the prompt, or question, that learners need
+#. **Question or Prompt**: Identifies the question that learners need
    to answer.
 The toolbar does not have an option that provides this formatting, so you add two pairs of inward-pointing angle brackets (``>>
    <<``) around the question text.
 For example, ``>>Is this the question?<<``.

-..
-Optionally, you can add guidance that helps learners answer the question as part of the accessible label.
-For example, when you add a checkbox problem that is only correct when learners select three of the answer options, you might include the tip "Be sure to select all that apply."
-To add this description, you include it after the question within the angle brackets, and then you separate the question and the description by inserting a pair of pipe symbols (``||``) between them.
-For example, ``>>Which of the following choices is correct? ||Be sure to select all that apply.<<``.

-   * Screen readers read all of the text that you supply for the problem, and then repeat the text that is identified as the accessible label immediately before reading the answer choices for the problem.
+   * You must identify a question or prompt in every problem component.
+In problems that include :ref:`multiple questions<Multiple Problems in One Component>`, you must identify each one.

    * The :ref:`Student_Answer_Distribution` report uses the text with this formatting to identify each problem.